 - Provide fun activities like dancing and party games.
 Consider making your party a family event and include kid activities as it will keep partygoers from thinking about drinking.

-The Road to Recovery Needs Support From Family
+The Road to Recovery Requires Support From Family